Ab-dul-Hannan/Notes-App-React-AbdulHannan-CC/README.md

-Perfect!
-Based on your **Notes App React project**, here’s a clean, GitHub-ready README that’s tailored to it using the template style you liked:

----

-# Notes App
+# Notes App React Abdul Hannan CC

 A simple and interactive **Notes App** built with React, allowing users to add, view, and delete notes.
 Notes are stored in the browser's local storage for persistence.